-In determining the Percentage of Average Salary, the average State employee's years of service are 11 years and average State employee salary is \$52,257 The total benefit value is added to employees' base pay to determine Total Compensation.
+In determining the Percentage of Average Salary, the average State employee's years of service are 12 years and average State employee salary is \$51,003

-Average Base Pay \$52,257
+The total benefit value is added to employees' base pay to determine Total Compensation.

-Average Benefit Value \$31,227
+Average Base Pay \$51,003

-Average Total Compensation \$83,484
+Average Benefit Value \$29,743

-Courses Office of State Human Resources State Harlth Dire NC Consum Assembly Section Law
+Average Total Compensation \$80,746

-Sources: Office of State Human Resources, State Health Plan, NC General Assembly, Session Law 2020-41, House Bill 1218, Office of State Budget and Management, and the NC Retirement Systems Division
+Sources: Office of State Human Resources, State Health Plan, Office of State Budget and Management, and the NC Retirement Systems Division

-It is important to note that approximately 7% of the 21.46% total State costs for Retirement & Disability are provided for retiree health insurance.
+^{}It is important to note that approximately 6% of the 19.44% total State costs for Retirement & Disability are provided for retiree health insurance.
 Per recent legislation, retiree health insurance will not be provided for employees hired on or after January 1, 2021.
-Data from the UNC School of Government County Survey indicates that paying for retiree health insurance is a common practice among government employers and losing that benefit will adversely affect the competitiveness of the State's benefits package for new hires.
+Data from the UNC School of Government County Survey indicates that paying for retiree health insurance is a common practice among government employers, and losing that benefit will adversely affect the competitiveness of the State's benefits package for new hires.